By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Expert Tips for Buying the Right Cut Diamond

-Always review cut quality, especially for cushion diamonds
+Always review cut quality first — especially for cushion diamonds where "crushed ice" vs "chunky" patterns affect sparkle dramatically

-Match the diamond cut to your lifestyle and ring setting
+Match the diamond cut to your lifestyle — active lifestyles suit bezel or low-profile settings better

 Frequently Asked Questions (FAQs)